EMDR Tools and Techniques Vector

 Specific EMDR Tools Used in Therapy

-1. Bilateral Stimulation
+1. Bilateral stimulation

 3. Resource Development and Installation (RDI)

-4. Flash Technique
+4. The Flash Technique

-5. Future Template
+5. Future template

 Integrating EMDR Tools in Therapy Sessions